xword/java-npm-gradle-integration-example/README.md

 The NPM build is done using [gradle-node-plugin](https://github.com/srs/gradle-node-plugin), which integrates NodeJS-based projects with Gradle without requiring to have NodeJS installed on the system.

-Output of the NPM build is packaged into JAR file and added as a regular dependency to the Java project.
+Output of the NPM build is packaged into a JAR file and added as a regular dependency to the Java project.

 ### Digression - _gradle-node-plugin_
 During work on this article an actively developed [fork of gradle-node-plugin](https://github.com/node-gradle/gradle-node-plugin) has appeared.
 It's a good news since the original plugin seemed abandoned.
-However, due to early phase of the fork development, we decided to stick with the [original plugin](https://github.com/srs/gradle-node-plugin), eventually upgrading in the future.
+However, due to the early phase of the fork development, we decided to stick with the [original plugin](https://github.com/srs/gradle-node-plugin), eventually upgrading in the future.

 ## Initial setup

-Create root Gradle project, lets call it `java-npm-integration`, then `java-app` and `npm-app` as it's subprojects.
+Create a root Gradle project, lets call it `java-npm-integration`, then `java-app` and `npm-app` as it's subprojects.

-### Create root project
+### Create the root project

 Create `java-npm-integration` Gradle project with the following configuration.